Root Clusters over Number fields : Inverse Problems and Applications: Introduction

 \section{Introduction}

 The theory of root clusters was substantially developed by the author and Bhagwat in their work in \cite{Bhagwat_2025} which builds on previous work by Perlis in \cite{perlis2004roots} and Krithika and Vanchinathan in \cite{krithika2023root}.
-This article is yet another contribution in enriching the theory further by means of systematic generalizations to more expansive frameworks that provide metrics that allow for a more nuanced measurement of how roots of irreducible polynomials are distributed within various field extensions.
-We also apply similar methods to resolve certain problems in related areas.
+This article is yet another contribution in enriching the theory further by means of systematic generalizations to more expansive frameworks of root capacity and intersection indicium and compositum indicium that provide metrics that allow for a more nuanced measurement of how roots of irreducible polynomials are distributed within various field extensions.
+We also apply similar methods to resolve certain problems on minimal generating sets and compositum feasible triplets.